 Fuel and decommissioning costs, carbon prices and hurdle rates were derived by DECC as described below under Further Assumptions.
 The rest of the underlying data on non-renewable technologies were provided by Parsons Brinckerhoff (PB).
-The underlying data and assumptions can be found in the PB (2013) report.
+The underlying data and assumptions can be found in the PB (2013) "Update of Non-Renewable Technologies", except for CCGT low and high sensitivities (also used for OCGT in Annex 2) which are based upon the forthcoming report PB (forthcoming) "Coal and Gas Technology Assumptions".